devtut/generate/docs/python/pickle-data-serialisation.md

 ---
-metaTitle: Pickle data serialisation
-description: Using Pickle to serialize and deserialize an object, Customize Pickled Data
+metaTitle Pickle data serialisation description Using Pickle to serialize and deserialize an object, Customize Pickled Data
 ---

 # Pickle data serialisation